fossasia/susi_server/README.rst

 1.Comment on the issue saying you are working on the issue.

-2.We except you to discuss the approach either by commenting or in the gitter.
+2.We expect you to discuss the approach either by commenting or in the gitter.

 3.Updates or progress on the issue would be nice.